zammad/zammad-admin-documentation/manage/webhook/add.rst

       Set this if the endpoint requires HTTP basic authentication credentials.

    Pre-defined Webhook
-      .. hint:: This field is only available for pre-defined webhooks!
+      This field is only available for *pre-defined webhooks*!

       This field is always disabled in the UI and serves only as a reference to a pre-defined webhook.
 It is not possible to change it for existing